 The discomfort caused by injections varies.
 The location of the injection, as well as needle size and gauge, are the factors that can contribute to injection pain.
 Certain cortisone injections will cause pain.
 When cortisone is given to a small space, the injections cause the most pain.

-What To Expect an After Ankle Injection
+What To Expect An After Ankle Injection

 After the injection, your doctor will check for adverse effects.
 Your doctor will advise you to avoid using the affected foot for several days to protect the ankle and limit activities for a day after the injection.
 Those with occupations that require a lot of walking or standing must usually take a few days off or find ways to avoid putting extra strain on the ankle until the discomfort goes away.
 Most patients have significant pain alleviation one to two days after the injection.